Stockton-on-Tees Planning Consultants

 Flood Risk in Stockton-on-Tees

-In some areas of the LPA, flood risk plays a key role in determining planning proposals.
 The River Tees floodplain runs through the centre of the borough and significant Flood Zone 3 areas constrain development in Stockton town centre and a number of riverside communities.
-Where constraints permit, we can develop proposals that manage flood risk thoughtfully to give applications the best chance of approval.

 Nutrient Neutrality in Stockton-on-Tees

-Nutrient Neutrality ensures new developments do not increase harmful nitrogen or phosphorus levels in sensitive waterways.
-Substantially within the Stockton-on-Tees designated sensitive catchment; nitrogen neutrality is required for all new residential development, and the urban nature of the borough means a high volume of applications is affected.
-Unfortunately, Nutrient Neutrality can halt development completely.
-If you need early-stage, project-specific advice contact us here.
+Stockton-on-Tees is substantially within the designated sensitive catchment area; nitrogen neutrality is required for all new residential development, and the urban nature of the borough means a high volume of applications are affected.

 Planning Applications in Stockton-on-Tees

 As well as acting as Planning Consultants we are ARB registered architects with over 25 years’ experience.
-Our site-specific planning proposals balance creativity with strategic insight.
-We use the following field-tested work stages to help clients in Stockton-on-Tees achieve successful planning outcomes:
+We support clients through all stages of the planning process, offering the following services:

-Design-Led Planning Advice in Stockton-on-Tees
+Creative Planning Advice in Stockton-on-Tees